MattyGWS/HorizonXI-Linux-Installation/README.md

 2. Download the horizon launcher to the Downloads folder (usually the default Downloads folder location) from here;
 <https://horizonxi.com/play-now>

-3. Ensuring it's in the download folder, open up a konsole window and copy/paste this command then press enter;;
+3. Ensuring it's in the download folder, open up a konsole window and copy/paste this command then press enter;

 ```
 mkdir $HOME/horizon-xi;